Changes to Employment Relations under a new Government

 We can also assist with drafting up a letter informing the employee of the hourly increase if that would help.

-People Passion, in conjunction with our Employment Lawyer, Shelley Kopu, will be keeping a close eye on legislative development.
+People Passion, in conjunction with our ER Consultant, Shelley Kopu, will be keeping a close eye on legislative development.
 Our aim is to ensure that you are prepared for change, before it happens, so make contact with us if you have any queries or concerns, 09 299 2525.

 Shelley Kopu |People Guru